-A preliminary report from the state’s Auditor General’s Office found misuse of funds and lack of controls during the 2012-13 school year, some of which will threaten the district’s financial stability in the future.
+EAST COUNTY — A preliminary report from the state’s Auditor General’s Office determined the Manatee County School District misused funds and lacked controls during the 2012-13 school year — findings that threaten the district’s financial stability in the future.

-The report says the misuse of funds and other blunders could cost the district $7.2 million, biting into the $10 million the administration is trying to save to meet state-mandated reserves.
+The report says the misuse of funds and other mistakes could cost the district $7.2 million from its general fund balance, biting into the $10.3 million the administration is trying to save to meet state-mandated reserves.

-The state report, which comes every three years, represents another roadblock in Superintendent Rick Mill’s recovery plan — meant to move the district past mistakes that occurred before he began work here.
+The state report, which is released every three years, represents another roadblock in Mills’ recovery plan to move the district past mistakes that occurred before he came to the district.

 In September 2012, former Superintendent Tim McGonegal resigned from the school district after announcing a multimillion-dollar deficit.

 External audits, including one by Navigant in January, found a “lack of proper management support, oversight and leadership in the budget process” from McGonegal’s administration.

 The state audit began in March and concluded with the release of the report Nov.
 25.

 It finds mistakes as far back as 2005.

 The $7.2 million penalty includes $5.48 million that may not have been spent in accordance with funding guidelines, the report says.

 In addition, a workers’ compensation fund deficit of $1.71 million will require repayment from the general fund over the next two years.